hetdev/nvidia-dli-llm/README.md

 # Known issues

 In you get the cuda out of memory error, try change the `batch_size` for the model training

+Part_2 3.2 not tested for cuda out of memory error